The Attendee's Ultimate Austin Checklist

-18. Austin has been the star setting of many hit films and smash television shows.
+22. Austin has been the star setting of many hit films and smash television shows.
 Check out the locations of some of your favorites, including Dazed and Confused and Fear the Walking Dead, with our fun Austin Film Tourism Guide.

-19. One of the best ways to learn about and experience Austin’s many cultural influences is by visiting the city’s diverse-owned businesses and attractions.
-Go to our Cultural Heritage page that will link you to sights and events you won’t want to miss.
+23. One of the best ways to learn about and experience Austin’s many cultures is by visiting the city’s diverse businesses and attractions.
+Our Cultural Heritage page will link you to sights and events you won’t want to miss.
 Check out our guide to LGBTQ+-owned businesses Austin, which includes a number of LGBTQ+-owned businesses, shops, restaurants and gay-friendly places.